List of political parties in Canada

 This article lists political parties in Canada.

 Federal parties

 In contrast with the political party systems of many nations, Canadian parties at the federal level are often only loosely connected with parties at the provincial level, despite having similar names.
 One exception is the New Democratic Party.
-The NDP is organizationally integrated, with most of its provincial counterparts including a shared membership excluding Quebec.
+The NDP is organizationally integrated, with most of its provincial counterparts including a shared membership excluding Quebec, which has no provincial counterpart.

 Provincial and territorial parties

 British Columbia

 Prior to 1903, there was no strong party discipline in the province, and governments rarely lasted more than two years as independent-minded members changed allegiances.
 MLAs were elected under a myriad of party labels many as Independents, and no one party held strong majorities.
 The first party government, in 1903, was Conservative.
 And disciplined party caucuses have been the backbone of BC provincial politics ever since.
 A list of political parties currently registered with Elections BC can be found at the Elections BC website.